 “Bail” refers to the money that you must post with the court in order to be released from jail.
 It is a way of ensuring the court that you will attend your future court appearances.

 In many instances, the judge will release you on your own recognizance (commonly referred to as an O.R. release).
-If the judge releases you “O.R.”, you don’t post bail…you simply promise that you will attend your court appearances.
+If the judge releases you “O.R.”, you do not post bail, you simply promise that you will attend your court appearances.

 Bail varies crime-to-crime, county-to-county